Text: Paul Hofman

 Concerns

-He is currently concerned about the increase in violence against LGBT people.
-‘It is no longer as free as it was 50 years ago.
-It is still a task to be who you are.
-I find that sad.’
-To do something for the LHBT-community, he does not need to be on a boat during the Canal Pride.
-‘That is not for me.
-But I am completely open to all other things.’
-He eagerly looks forward to the Pride.
-‘I can’t wait.
-After the years of corona we can finally live again’, says Barrie.
-‘It was a disaster.
+He does currently have concerns about the increase in violence against LGBT people.
+'It is not at all as free as it was 50 years ago.
+It's still a struggle to be who you are.
+I find that sad.'
+To do something for the LGBT community, he does not necessarily need to be on a boat during Canal Pride.
+'That is not for me.
+But other than that, I am completely open to all other things.'
+He is eagerly looking forward to Pride.
+'I can't wait....
+After the years of corona, we can finally live again, says Barrie.
+'It was a disaster.
 Every time we were ready for my solo performance, there was a lockdown.
-It was maddening.’
+To drive me crazy.'

 My Gender, My Pride